 First of all, don’t wait too long.
 Auto insurance is legally required in almost every region.
 Secondly, the basic coverage will keep the law at bay but might be insufficient for you.
 Consider gap coverage, for missed lease or loan payments, depreciation waivers, for new vehicles, substitute transportation, while your car is in the shop, towing and labor, and optional, additional coverage.
 Evaluate your true needs as a driver and choose your policy accordingly.

 There are many factors that can be driving up your auto insurance.
 Fortunately, several are under your control.
 Your car’s make and model is one.
 Regardless of your driving skills, cars often involved in accidents have high top speeds, and such will get higher insurance rates.
 Bad credit will also drive up your payments, as will driving your vehicle constantly, such as to and from work.
 Leased and financed vehicles also get more expensive rates.
 Acquiring additional safety features can drive down your payments, though.

 Can you negotiate auto insurance?

 To some extent, absolutely.
 Factors such as vehicle safety features, as mentioned above, can result in more favorable rates.
 Same goes for things like good student discounts, multi-policy discounts, and usage-based insurance discounts.
 That said, a single potential policy owner isn’t in the best position to negotiate.
-That’s where insurance brokers come in.
+That’s where auto insurance broker Toronto comes in.
 Handling dozens and hundreds of clients, brokers have a lot more leverage to negotiate with insurance companies.
 That’s why they can get much better rates.